Work Experience 17: Bec #2

 This was definitely an observation role for me, and was a great way to get a glimpse into some of the exciting things Bec does.
 It’s why I decided my job title this week would be Bec #2.
 I was the Bec in the background!

 The first day I spent with Bec was at her home with the crew from Australian Story.
 Bec was being interviewed for an upcoming story about her extraordinary young friend Emma Betts, who very sadly passed away earlier this year.
-Since her diagnosis a few years before, Emma had shared her life with terminal cancer on her blog Dear Melanoma.
+Since her diagnosis of stage 4 melanoma a few years ago, Emma had shared her life with terminal cancer on her blog Dear Melanoma.
 Before the interview took place, Bec was filmed playing on the veranda with her three young children, and sitting at her dining table working on her laptop.
 It was interesting to see the ABC crew at work.
 They took quite a lot of footage from different angles, which I’m sure will be edited down to just couple of snippets for when the program goes to air.

 Australian Story producer Vanessa Gorman conducted the interview with Bec.
 She had a notebook which she referenced to guide some of her questions, and had in mind the stories she wanted Bec to share.
 If Bec’s answer was a bit too detailed, if an aeroplane went overhead or a power tool was being used next door, or if the dog started yapping during recording, Bec had to do a retake.
 I think for me that would’ve been very difficult to do, but Bec was so polished and it didn’t rattle her (or at least she didn’t show it).
 I love watching Australian Story, and sometimes wonder how I didn’t know more about the people whose stories are featured on it.
 It was pretty amazing to watch the interview take place, and to hear Bec’s stories about her beautiful friend.
 I really look forward to watching Emma’s story when it features on Australian Story next year.